-This recipe shows you how to make Pelmeni Siberian Ravioli (Пельмени) using a mold called a Pelmenitsa.
-Pelmeni, my all time favourite food.
+This recipe shows you how to make Pelmeni using a Mold (Пельмени) called a Pelmenitsa.
+Pelmeni is my all time favorite food.
 Ever.
-That’s a big statement, but nothing evokes the comfort food feeling better than pelmeni for me.
+That's a big statement, but nothing evokes the comfort food feeling better than Pelmeni for me.

 Anglo cultures have their typical meat, potato and vegetable meals.
 Italians have their pasta meals, but this I suppose is the Russian version of a pasta comfort meal.
 As long as I can remember, making pelmeni was something we did as a family.

 Mum had large aluminium baking trays that we would fill up with pelmeni, and they would go into the freezer.
 Once frozen solid, she'd put them into Ziploc bags for a quick meal that could feed the family at a moments notice.

-Making Pelmeni or Siberian Ravioli using a Pelmenitsa Mold ensures the pelmeni are all even and uniform in size.
+Making Pelmeni using a Mold (Pelmenitsa) ensures the Pelmeni are all even and uniform in size.
 There are many variations of pelmeni meat flavours.
 The most common are the Siberian style with ground beef and onion, others add chicken or pork.
 For the classic meat mixture, simply remove the cabbage, sesame, chili and garlic chives.
 This recipe really is an Asian version of a Russian classic.

-This Pelmeni or Siberian Ravioli recipe is one that my wife makes, with a bit of a Chinese twist.
+This Pelmeni recipe is one that my wife makes, with a bit of a Chinese twist.
 Russian borders China, and flavours can cross-pollinate closer to China.
 No one likes tough and dry meat filling inside the Pelmeni.
 The Napa cabbage adds texture and juiciness and the sesame oil adds some flavour and depth, ensuring the meat mixture isn’t tough and dry.
 These flavors aren’t traditional Russian Pelmeni flavors.
 Turkey is a lean and healthy meat, probably a good idea based on the amount of sour cream I will eat with this meal.
 For a traditional Pelmeni filling, check out my handmade Pelmeni recipe and use that as a filling if you like instead.